TheWiseCoder/Dynworks/dynarray_tutorial/README.md

 The predicate `tutorial_prepare/0` creates the *dynarray*, invokes `input_data/2` to read the data from the *artists.csv* file, invokes `maplist/2` with `load_row/1` to load the rows onto the *dynarray*, and then it persists the data.
 The predicate `tutorial_display/0` restores the *dynarray* to memory and invokes `maplist/2` with`display_row/1` to display the rows.
 As simple as that!

 **2) RUN THE TUTORIAL**

-Before you start, follow the instructions in https://github.com/TheWiseCoder/Goldies/tree/main/src/bdb to prepare your installation to persist/restore data using Prolog and Berkeley DB.
+Before you start, follow the instructions in the accompanying *src/swi/bdb_wrapper.md* and *src/sicstus/bdb_wrapper.md* files, to prepare your installation to persist/restore data using Prolog and Berkeley DB.
 Make sure the Prolog engine can find the file *artists.csv* in this folder (`open/3` at line 107), or move it to a more convenient location.

 To run the tutorial, load and compile *tutorial.pl* in this folder, and then execute
 `tutorial_prepare.`